Lightroom Histogram As Interactive Editing Tool

 Below you can see the Lightroom before and after transformation.
 Please note, it took me only 4 simple adjustments without using the main editing tools.

 As you can see this technique allows you to use Lightroom Histogram as a visual interactive editing tool.
-This approach works well with Lightroom Rapid Editing and Lightroom Rapid Editing Plus workflows when you need to adjust the Exposure before or after applying Lightroom Develop presets.
+This approach works well with preset-based workflows when you need to adjust the Exposure before or after applying Lightroom Develop presets.

 by Viktor Elizarov